Data-SUITE: Data-centric identification of in-distribution incongruous examples: Benchmarks Experimental Details

 There is a known bias between gender and income in the dataset.
 We perform a train-test split such that $\Dtrain$ and $\Dtest$ have approximately equal sizes, with 15,378 and 14,784 samples respectively.
 In particular, to highlight the data exploration use-case.

-Note there is an imbalance across certain features - however these are amongst the sensitive attributes.
-Thus, we do not want to balance the datasets based on this as we with to show both for the data exploration and model deployment experiments that we can identify these biases in the datasets.
-Balancing, might eliminate these biases.
+Note that there is an imbalance across certain features.
+However, these are amongst the sensitive attributes.
+Thus, we do not want to balance the datasets based on this, as we wish to show both in the data exploration and model deployment experiments that we can identify these biases in the datasets.
+Balancing might eliminate these biases.

-\paragraph{ELECTRICITY Dataset.} The Electricity dataset \citep{harries1999splice}, represents energy pricing in Australia, over the period of May-1996 to December 1998, with recordings every 30 minutes giving 45312 samples.
-The dataset records energy price and demand for New South Wales and Victoria and the amount of power transferred between the two states.
-The goal is predict whether the transfer price increases or decreases.
+\paragraph{ELECTRICITY Dataset.} The Electricity dataset \cite{harries1999splice}, represents energy pricing in Australia, over the period of May-1996 to December 1998, with recordings every 30 minutes giving 45312 samples.
+The dataset records the energy prices and demand for New South Wales and Victoria, and the amount of power transferred between the two states.
+The goal is to predict whether the transfer price increases or decreases.

 The covariates outlined in Table \ref{tab:elect_features} are normalized to the interval $[0,1]$